Support our fight against COVID-19

 - If your doctor prescribed you ivermectin or any other effective treatments to help fight COVID-19, contact us and connect us to your doctor so we can further study what works and what doesn’t.

-Our latest meta-analysis of current international studies is showing mounting evidence that ivermectin can be highly effective in reducing transmission, hospitalization, and death in COVID-19.
+Our latest meta-analysis of current international studies is showing mounting evidence that ivermectin can be highly effective in reducing transmission, hospitalization, and death in COVID-19: Review on the Efficacy of Ivermectin in COVID-19, respectively the One-page summary of the review.

 - Pierre Kory presented the latest data on ivermectin to the NIH COVID-19 Treatment Guideline committee on Jan 6, 2021 (see our Press Release from Jan 7, 2021), and on Jan.
 14, 2021, the NIH removed its recommendation against the use of ivermectin to treat COVID-19, giving ivermectin the same status – neither for nor against its use in COVID treatment – as experimental convalescent plasma and monoclonal antibodies (see our Press Release from Jan 7, 2021 and our Answer to the NIH statement from Jan 18, 2021).